murchandamus/bips/bip-update-process.md

 As time passes, substantial changes or changes that interfere with existing implementations are increasingly heavily discouraged.

+tk: Is there substantial value in keeping an ACTIVE/FINAL status around to indicate that a proposal was adopted and/or is no longer subject to changes?
+If so, the transition from _PROPOSED_ to _ACTIVE_ may be proposed by any member of the Bitcoin community either with consent of the BIP champion or convincing evidence.

 ### Withdrawn

 BIP champions may decide on their own to change their BIP’s status from _DRAFT_ to _WITHDRAWN_ or vice versa.
 When a BIP